Activities!

 Amboni Caves

-The Amboni caves, between Tanga and Fish Eagle Point, are the most extensive limestone caves in East Africa and one Tanzania’s natural marvels.
-Sadly there is little official support for them, but they are well worth a visit.
+The Amboni caves (limestone system created during the Jurassic period) are situated between Tanga and Fish Eagle Point and can boast being the most extensive limestone caves in East Africa and one of Tanzania’s natural marvels.
+These caves, after having better management recently, are far more ‘visitor friendly’ and a great idea to visit when in the area.
 Read more about them here.

 Fishing